 Christian Handke is Associate Professor of Cultural Economics at Erasmus University Rotterdam.
 From 2012 to 2018, he was programme director of the Master in Cultural Economics and Entrepreneurship, and since 2017, he serves in the Faculty Council.
 Starting in 2012, Dr. Handke has also worked at the Institute of Information Law at University of Amsterdam, where he participated in the research project on Copyright in an Age of Access.

 Dr. Handke's research focuses on cultural economics and the economics of copyright, innovation and technological change, cultural/creative and media industries, as well as on text and data mining and systematic literature reviews.
 His work has been published in leading specialized journals, such as the Journal of Cultural Economics and Information Economics & Policy.

-In 2010, Christian received his doctorate in economics at Erasmus University Rotterdam with highest distinction.
+In 2010, Christian Handke received his doctorate in economics at Erasmus University Rotterdam with highest distinction.
 His dissertation was short-listed for the Boekman Dissertation Prize 2012.
 He also holds an M.A. with distinction in 'Science, Technology and Society' from Linköping University (Sweden) and a B.A.
 (Hons) in European Studies from the University of North London.
 Between 2003 and 2007, Christian was junior lecturer/researcher at Humboldt University Berlin, Centre for British Studies, where he participated in the research project on Commerce and Culture.

-Christian Handke's CV.
+For further information, please consult Christian Handke's CV.